 If the frame is a protected Beacon frame or a protected S1G Beacon frame, the receiver shall compare this MME IPN/BIPN to the value of the replay counter for the BIGTK identified by the MME Key ID field.
 If the integer value from the received MME IPN/BIPN field is less than or equal to the replay counter value for this BIGTK, the receiver shall discard the frame and increment the dot11RSNAStatsCMACReplays counter by 1.

-Compute AAD for this Management frame, as specified in 12.5.3.3 (BIP AAD construction).
+Compute BIP(#195) AAD for this Management frame, as specified in 12.5.3.3 (BIP AAD construction).
 For BIP-GMAC-128 and BIP-GMAC-256, an initialization vector for GMAC is constructed as:

 For S1G Beacons: a concatenation of the SA field from the MAC header of the MPDU and the non-negative integer inserted into the MME IPN/BIPN field.